Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 D. CCB-optimized pads

 Mandatory.
-Do not run iron-rotor pads and hope for the best.
+Don’t run iron-rotor pads and just hope for the best.

 02 / Performance